310 – Criminal Justice Information System (CJIS) Data Access Usage

 C. When transporting non-law-enforcement personnel in police vehicles, officers will close the MDT screen or position it in a manner that will prevent unauthorized viewing of MDT data.
 TLETS terminal screens shall be positioned to prevent unauthorized viewing.

 D. The terminal agency coordinator or his or her designee shall review the user or operator list annually or as needed and document when this was performed.
-The Human Engagement and Resources Division shall provide the terminal agency coordinator with a list of personnel terminating their employment monthly and with a comprehensive list of personnel upon request to facilitate this review.
+The Human Resources Division shall provide the terminal agency coordinator with a list of personnel terminating their employment monthly and with a comprehensive list of personnel upon request to facilitate this review.

 E. All printouts of CJIS data shall be promptly filed with the corresponding incident records.
 Otherwise, the printouts should be promptly shredded.
 If not shredded, then they should be incinerated.
 Disposal or destruction is witnessed and carried out by authorized personnel.